jkderrick028/jkderrick028.github.io/about.md

 permalink: /about/
 ---

-I am currently a PhD student in Neuroscience at The University of Western Ontario, Canada, working with Drs.
+I am a PhD candidate in Neuroscience at The University of Western Ontario, Canada, working with Drs.
 Marieke Mur, Julio Martinez-Trujillo and Jörn Diedrichsen.

 I am fascinated by intelligence in both biological brain and the machine.
 My research focuses on how prefrontal cortex, the hub of intelligence, supports multiple higher-order cognitive functions flexibly, using monkey electrophysiology and human fMRI.
+More specifically, I'm exploring how PFC generalizes learned experience to new tasks and how tasks are inter-related and represented in the brain.
 I believe that understanding the neural mechanisms of flexible cognition will provide innovative solutions to artificial general intelligence.

-Before starting my PhD, I finished my BEng in Computer Science and BSc in Mathematics at Sichuan University, China (2016-2020).
+Before starting grad school, I finished my BEng in Computer Science and BSc in Mathematics at Sichuan University, China (2016-2020).

 I am looking for industry jobs doing AI research or postdoc positions for neuroAI and reinforcement learning.